“It was a sensory delight…my most enjoyable bits being the singing, story and song writing.”

 - outdoor play leaders

-Natural Musicians makes for a fantastic trainings – combining creative thinking, team building, leadership, practical woodcraft skills, songwriting techniques, communication, performance skills, listening…its wholistic, creative outdoor learning.
+Combining creative thinking, team building, leadership, practical woodcraft skills, songwriting techniques, communication, performance skills, listening…it’s wholistic, creative outdoor learning.

 What do the courses cover?